A dog’s drool is not a new thing.

 Both meals and sweets have the potential to be harmful before a journey.
-Avoid giving fancy food like oatmeal to your dog, just before a long journey.
+Avoid giving fancy food like oatmeal to your dog just before a long trip.

 Make Frequent Stops

-Don’t leave your dog in the car for long periods of time.
+Don’t leave your dog in the car for long periods.
 They must be able to take a break.
 Motion sickness can be avoided by using this technique.

 The Windows Should be Rolled Down

 Fresh air and constant ventilation are essential.
+This avoids heatstroke, thirst, and anxiety and calms the nervous system.
 Your dog’s temper will subside.
-This avoids heatstroke, thirst, and anxiety, as well as calming the nervous system.

 Have Fun with it